Diary of Robert Russell Walker, 1941-1945 - Part 5

 RETURN TO MALAYA - BRUCE LOCKHART

-THANKYOU JEEVES -WODEHOUSE
+THANKYOU JEEVES - WODEHOUSE

-RAIN IN THE DOORWAY - THORN SMITH
+RAIN IN THE DOORWAY - THORNE SMITH

 LET THE PEOPLE SING - PRIESTLY